call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [Novonode](https://www.novonode.com/minecraft-hosting) : Novonode offers hosting for $2.20 per GB of ram with either an i9-9900K or i9-10900K.
 They have 2 locations, Falkenstein - Germany and Miami - Florida.
 They have unlimited storage and really good TrustPilot reviews.
 Overall, it honestly looks like a pretty good choice.

+[OasisHosting](https://oasis-hosting.net/product/minecraft) : OasisHosting offers hosting for $2.50 per GB of ram with an unknown "high-end Intel CPU".
+They have 4 North
+America locations, 5 Europe locations, a South Africa location, and an Australia location.
+The only reason I would ever use this host personally was if I were in South
+Africa.
+Other than that, lack of transparency on the CPU kills it for me.

 [Omega Hosting Australia](https://billing.omegahosting.com.au/store/minecraft-hosting) : Omega Hosting Australia offers hosting for about $10.90 per GB of ram with a
 Ryzen 5 2700.
 They do include unlimited storage and 2 Australia locations but that's still charging wayyy too much for the specs provided.
 Also, the text at the bottom